RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

   #ifdef __CUDACC__
   // Compiled with nvcc (Cuda language extensions enabled)

-hcc directly generates the host code (using the Clang x86 target) and passes the code to another host compiler.
-Thus, it lacks the equivalent of the __CUDA_ACC define.
+hcc and hip-clang directly generates the host code (using the Clang x86 target) and passes the code to another host compiler.
+Thus, they have no equivalent of the __CUDA_ACC define.

 The macro __HIPCC__ is set if either __HCC__ or __CUDACC__ is defined.
 This configuration is useful in determining when code is being compiled using an accelerator-enabled compiler (hcc or nvcc) as opposed to a standard host compiler (GCC, ICC, Clang, etc.).